arik147/diagnese-app/capstone-cc/README.md

     gcloud run deploy --image gcr.io/PROJECT_ID/diagnese-api-flask
     ```

-# We are using Github Action CI/CD Cloud run in developing the diagnese backend app
+# Github Action CI/CD Cloud Run for developing the Diagnese API
+We are using github action to setup, build and deploy the Cloud Run service in our project on Google Cloud Platform.
+New revision will created after push the changes on main branch of the development repository https://github.com/arik147/diagnese-api-flask.